+Mr. Aras (Turkey) - Chairman

-Mr. Aras Mr. de Boisanger Mr. Palmer Mr. de Azcarate (Turkey) (France) (United States) Chairman
+Mr. de Boisanger (France)

+Mr. Palmer (United States)

-Principal Secretary
+Mr. de Azcarate - Principal Secretary

-1. Terms of reference of the Refugee Office (draft prepared by the Committee of Experts)
+1. Perms of reference of the Refugee Office (draft prepared by the Committee of Experts)

 The CHAIRMAN submitted to the Commission the draft terms of reference of the Refugee Office, which had been drawn up by the Committee of Experts.

 Mr. PALMER (United States) remarked that in Section I of the draft, which dealt with the task of the Office with regard to the assessment of refugee property, it was stated that the Head of the Refugee Office should submit his report to the Commission at a date to be fixed by the Commission.
 He pointed out in that connection that the Commission should receive the report early enough to study it before writing its own report to the General Assembly, which it would probably do at the beginning of October.
-He therefore proposed to fix at 1 September the latest date for the submission to the Commission should be fixed at 1 September, it being understood that the decision was provisional and that the date would be finally fixed in agreement with Mr. Andersen when he arrived.
+He therefore proposed to fix at 1 September the latest date for the submission to the Commission of the report of the Head of the Office.

+After an exchange of views, it was agreed that the latest date for submission of the Office's report to the Commission should be fixed at 1 September, it being understood that the decision was provisional and that the date would be finally fixed in agreement with Mr. Andersen when he arrived.

-Mr. PALMER (United States) also wished to draw the Commission's attention to the second paragraph of the preamble to the draft terms of reference, where it was stated that questions concerning the personnel of the Office shall be examined by the Head of the Office with the Principal Secretary for possible submission by the latter to the Secretary General."
-He observed that the Commission should, if necessary, be able to intervene in questions of personnel which particularly concerning the task of the Office, and he suggested inserting a sentence to the effect that such questions would be examined by the Head of the Office "with the Commission" and the Principal Secretary.
+Fr.
+PAINER (United States) also wished to draw the Commission's attention to the second paragraph of the preamble to the draft terms of reference, where it was stated that "all ouestions concerning the personnel of the Office shall be examined by the Head of the Office with the Principal Secretary for possible submission by the latter to the Secretary General."
+He observed that the Commission should, if necessary, be able to intervene in questions of personnel which particularly concerned the task of the Office, and he suggested inserting a sentence to the effect that such questions would be examined by the Head of the Office "with the Commission" and the Principal Secretary.
 When, for example, a land specialist had been sought for the Committee of Experts, the intervention of the Commission had proved to have some value.

-The PRINCIPAL SECRETARY observed that from the administrative point of view, the personnel of the Refugee Office was in the same position as the other Secretariat personnel, and he feared that if the words "with the Commission" were inserted, as suggested by Mr. Palmer, the result might be to make an unwarranted distinction between staff members.
-The Commission could naturally intervene whenever it considered it necessary, as had always been the case in the past, but he felt that the terms of reference of the Office should not contain a sentence giving the impression that the Commission should intervene as a general rule in personnel matters, which would constitute an exception to the established principle that administrative questions fell within the competence of the Principal Secretary and, at the higher level, of the Secretary-General.
+The PRIMCIP L SECRUTARY observed that from the administrative point of view, the personnel of the Refugee Office was in the same position as the other Secretariat personnel, and he feared that if the words "with the Commission" were inserted, as suggested by Mr. Palmer, the result might be to make an unwarranted distinction between staff members.
+The Commission could naturally intervene whenever it considered it necessary, as had always been the case in the past, but he felt that the terms of reference of the Office should not contain a sentence giving the impression that the Commission should intervene as a general rule in personnel matters, which would constitute an exception to the established principle that administrative questions feld within the competence of the Principal Secretary and, at the higher level, of the Secretary-General.

-In connection with the example given by Mr. Palmer of the appointment of the land specialist, he observed that that case had involved the nomination of a member of committee set up by the Commission.
+In connection with the example given by Mr. Palmer of the appointment of the land specialist, he observed that that case had involved the nomination of a member of a committee set up by the Commission.

-Mr. de BOISANGER (France) thought that the views expressed by Mr. Palmer end those of the Principal Secretary were not incompatible.
+Mr. de BOISINGER (France) thought that the views expressed by Mr. Palmer and those of the Principal Secretary were not incompatible.
 What the Commission desired was that its intervention, either to facilitate the nomination of an expert or to offer any comments which it might think fit in that connection, should be considered as natural.